Islam in Singapore

-Muslims make up about 15.6% of Singapore's residents, according to the 2020 census.
-Islam is the third largest religion in the country, after Buddhism and Christianity.
-Over 80% of Singaporean Muslims are ethnic Malays, while 13% are Indian.
-The remaining proportion is composed of local Chinese, Eurasian, and Arab communities, as well as foreign migrants.
-The majority of Muslims in Singapore are Sunni Muslims who follow the Shafi‘i or the Hanafi schools of thought.
+Islam constitutes the third-largest religion in Singapore, after Buddhism and Christianity.
+Muslims account for approximately 15.6% of the population, as indicated by the 2020 census.
+Singaporean Muslims are predominantly Sunni adhering to either the Shafi‘i or Hanafi schools of thought.
+The majority of Muslims, about 80%, are ethnic Malays, while 13% are of Indian descent; the remaining fraction comprises local Chinese, Eurasian, and Arab communities, in addition to foreign migrants.

-Legal history
+Spread of Islam

-Since the introduction of Islam in the region, Islamic bureaucracy formed an integral part of the administrative systems of the Malay Sultanates.
+Since the introduction of Islam in the region in the 14th century, Islamic bureaucracy formed an integral part of the administrative systems of the Malay Sultanates.
 In the 1500s, the Sultanate of Melaka was recorded to have applied Sharia law, a practice which was continued by the Johore Sultanate, of which Singapore was a part until 1824.

 In 1915, the British colonial authorities established the Mohammedan Advisory Board.
 The Board was tasked with advising the colonial authorities on matters connected with the Islamic religion and custom.